Melolonthinae

 Melolonthinae is a subfamily of the scarab beetles (family Scarabaeidae).
 It is a very diverse group; distributed over most of the world, it contains over 11,000 species in over 750 genera.
 Some authors include the scarab subfamilies Euchirinae and Pachypodinae as tribes in the Melolonthinae.

 Unlike some of their relatives, their habitus is usually not bizarre.
 They resemble the Rutelinae in being fairly plesiomorphic in outward appearance.
 Like in many Scarabaeidae, males have large fingered antennae, while those of the females are smaller and somewhat knobby.
 In the Melolonthinae, this sexual dimorphism is particularly pronounced.
 Many species have striking – though rarely brilliant or iridescent – hues and bold patterns of hairs.

-Being often quite sizeable and swarming in numbers at certain times, for example the Amphimallon, Phyllophaga and Polyphylla "june beetles" or the Melolontha cockchafers – all from tribe Melolonthini – feature widely in folklore.
+Being often quite sizeable and swarming in numbers at certain times, for example the Amphimallon, Phyllophaga and Polyphylla "June beetles" or the Melolontha cockchafers – all from tribe Melolonthini – feature widely in folklore.
 Some Melolonthinae are economically significant pests.
 Other than the Melolonthini, the most diverse tribes are the Ablaberini, Liparetrini, Macrodactylini, Tanyproctini and Sericini.

 Description

 Melolonthinae adults range from 3 to 58 mm in length and are usually brown or black in colour.
 Some species are shiny, while many are covered in setae or scales.
 The clypeus, a structure on the head above the mouthparts, is not armed with teeth.
-There are two antennae, each with 7-10 segments of which the last 3-7 segments are elongate and form a club, and the antennal bases are usually concealed from above.
+There are two antennae, each with 7 to 10 segments, of which the last 3 to 7 segments are elongate and form a club, and the antennal bases are usually concealed from above.
 The scutellum is exposed at the base of the elytra.
 The margins of the elytra are straight instead of strongly curved.
 Each leg ends in a pair of tarsal claws that are often toothed or double.

 Larvae are C-shaped with a white/cream body and a darker, well-sclerotised head.
 They can be distinguished from other scarabaeid larvae by the galea and lacinia either partly fused proximally or fitting tightly together, the mandibles lacking stridulatory areas, the apical segment of the antenna about as wide as its penultimate segment, and the anal cleft usually Y-shaped or angulate.